Robustly Learning Regions of Attraction from Fixed Data: Introduction

-To the best of the authors' knowledge, the first numerical method that finds a Lyapunov function solves the Zubov equation~\cite{zubov1964methods}.
-The Zubov equation models the Lyapunov function as the solution to a linear partial differential equation (PDE).
-The approximation of this PDE is solved by series expansion~\cite{zubov1964methods}, collocation method~\cite{giesl2007construction}, etc. One main advantage of the model-based approach is that the a-priori knowledge about the model can be used to reformulate the Lyapunov learning problem into a simpler problem.
-When polynomial dynamics are considered, a sum of square (SOS) programming relaxation can be used to search for polynomial Lyapunov functions~\cite{parrilo2000structured} .
-Due to the nice algebraic properties of polynomials, the SOS framework has been further used to find the region of attraction~\cite{oustry2019inner,henrion2013convex} and its sparsity structure has been used to improve its scalability~\cite{tacchi2020approximating,ahmadi2019dsos}.
-Parallel to the studies in polynomial dynamics, PWA dynamics is another genre attracting broad research interest~\cite{sun2010stability,lin2009stability}.
-Such tremendous interest is also a result of the ubiquitous appearances of PWA functions in various controllers, such as ReLU-neural-networks-based controller and linear MPC~\cite{alessio2009survey}.
-For the PWA setup, optimization based approaches play the central role, which mostly applies linear matrix inequality ~\cite{johansson1997computation,henrion2013convex,ravanbakhsh2019learning} and mixed integer programming~\cite{schwan2022stability}.
+To the best of the authors' knowledge, the first numerical method to find an LF solves the Zubov equation~\cite{zubov1964methods}, which models an LF as the solution to a linear partial differential equation (PDE).
+The approximation of this PDE is then solved via a series expansion~\cite{zubov1964methods}, a collocation method~\cite{giesl2007construction}, etc. One main advantage of the model-based approach is that the a-priori knowledge about the model can be used to reformulate the Lyapunov learning problem into a simpler problem.
+When polynomial dynamics are considered, a sum of square (SoS) programming relaxation can be used to search for polynomial LFs~\cite{parrilo2000structured} .
+Due to the nice algebraic properties of polynomials, the SoS framework has been further used to find the region of attraction~\cite{oustry2019inner,henrion2013convex} and its sparsity structure has been used to improve its scalability~\cite{tacchi2020approximating,ahmadi2019dsos}.
+Parallel to the studies in polynomial dynamics, PWA dynamics are another active area of research interest~\cite{sun2010stability,lin2009stability}, which comes as a result of the ubiquitous appearance of PWA functions in various controllers, such as ReLU-neural-network-based controllers and linear MPC~\cite{alessio2009survey}.
+For the PWA setup, optimization based approaches play a central role, such as linear matrix inequalities~\cite{johansson1997computation,henrion2013convex,ravanbakhsh2019learning} and mixed integer programming~\cite{schwan2022stability}.